kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 - <span class=year>1893</span> Tiburcio Kidlat publishes the first Philippine newspaper *[Ang Kidlat](https://kidl.at)*, aiming to shine a spotlight on the vices, follies and abuses of the ruling Spanish.
 He is promptly arrested and shot.

 - <span class=year>1896 August</span> Bonifacio, Emilio Jacinto and other Katipuneros horribly realize that they have torn up their *cedula* by mistake instead of their grocery receipts, prompting the Cry of Pugadlawin.
+(Or maybe it was the Cry of Balintawak, we don't know for sure.
+There was so much wailing and crying, they forgot to make a note of where exactly it happened.)

 - <span class=year>1896 December</span> Spanish authorities finally execute Rizal by firing squad at Bagumbayan for writing exceedingly bad novels that everybody hated.